-Dates and schedule of the entry test 2017 of KPK Agriculture University AUP Peshawar are mentioned below along with the admission guide and application form download.
-KPK Agriculture University AUP Peshawar Entry Test 2017 Schedule and Dates Test Pattern Sample Papers Fee Structure.
+Dates and schedule of the entry test 2021 of KPK Agriculture University AUP Peshawar are mentioned below along with the admission guide and application form download.
+KPK Agriculture University AUP Peshawar Entry Test 2021 Schedule and Dates Test Pattern Sample Papers Fee Structure.
 The sample papers of the entry test are also quite helpful as they give the students an idea about what will come in their entry test.
-The fees structure of the respective programs is also mentioned below.
+The fee structure of the respective programs is also mentioned below.

 KPK Agriculture University AUP Peshawar Sample Paper

-- The duration of each Bachelor degree programme shall be four years (8 semesters) after F.A/Fsc., while the duration of DVM degree programme shall be five years (10 semesters).
+- The duration of each Bachelor’s degree program shall be four years (8 semesters) after F.A/Fsc., while the duration of the DVM degree program shall be five years (10 semesters).

 - There shall be two semesters (fall and spring) and, if and when necessary, a summer semester in an academic year can also be arranged.

-- Medium of instructions for teaching and examination shall be English except Islamic Studies and Pakistan Studies where urdu shall be the medium.
+- The medium of instruction for teaching and examination shall be English except for Islamic Studies and Pakistan Studies where Urdu shall be the medium.

 - Islamic Studies shall be compulsory for Muslims with the option of taking Ethics for non-Muslims Students.

 - Every student shall study all the subjects offered as listed in the relevant curricula.
-However, during the 5th, 6th and 7th semester of B.Sc (Hons) Agric.
-Degree programme each student shall take a minimum 5 credit hours as major subjects and 4 credit hours as elective.
+However, during the 5th, 6th, and 7th semester of B.Sc (Hons) Agric.
+Degree program each student shall take a minimum of 5 credit hours as major subjects and 4 credit hours as elective.